How sustainable is online shopping? Advantages and disadvantages of digital shopping and ways to simply avoid CO2 emissions when shopping

 What consumers can do to shop online consciously

-There are many advantages and disadvantages to online shopping.
-Because of the CO2 emissions that threaten our climate, it is still important to act consciously and responsibly as a consumer.
+There are many advantages and disadvantages to shopping online.
+Due to the CO2 emissions that threaten our climate, it is still important as a consumer to behave consciously and responsibly.
 Of course, it's also up to retailers to revise their return policies and systems in the interest of the environment.
-Still, everyone can start with their own habits.
+Nevertheless: Everyone can start with their own habits.

 1. Test size